gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

    was originally signed with our CA, and the client will only be able to decrypt the returned identity if they actually have the private key for the previous identity.

-Our preference is option (1): bots always join over gRPC, and provide a client certificate when re-joining.
-Bots without a client cert to present are registered as new instances, while bots with a valid client cert preserve their identity.
+3. Accept client certificate authentication in HTTPS join methods. gRPC join methods already accept client certificates, however these are authenticated in the Join Service rather than in Auth directly.
+As such, gRPC join methods will need to pass along the bot instance ID in a trusted field.

-Note that bots joined with the `token` method are not affected by this, as renewals take place over a fully mTLS-authenticated tunnel to the auth service.
+Our preference is option (3): bots and other clients join as usual, but will always provide a client certificate when one is available.
+Auth will use this client certificate to pair joining bots with their previous instances.

 Additionally, a downside to certificate verification is that the certificate validity period becomes a factor.
 If bots are only run intermittently, like